Part II: Hurricane Helene Relief Efforts

 As we gathered around, she yelled at us to come closer, and I liked her immediately.
 She was all business.
 She thanked us for being there and showing up for our Christ community in need.
 She then told us the family's story, which I proceeded to cry the whole way through, but this is what I remember.
 (Changing their names to protect their privacy).

 This family of four in Vilas (10 minutes NW of Boone), a husband (Thomas) and wife (Lindsey) in their thirties with three kids, lost everything when their home and small business on their property flooded on Friday.
-As the water rose quickly, Thomas realized the flood danger and evacuated his wife and children to their Grandparents' house, but when the Grandfather returned, he couldn't find the Thomas.
+As the water rose quickly, Thomas realized the flood danger and evacuated his wife and children to their Grandparents' house, but when the Grandfather returned, he couldn't find Thomas.
 A few minutes later he saw Thomas wading through four feet of water, saving what was left of their home.
-Their first home, a home he restored and added on to for his family.
+Their first home, a home he had bought and renovated for his growing family.

 Honestly, I could have sat there and cried for days after hearing the personal effect Helene had on lives, but then Hillary shouted the address and asked us to carpool, so there was no time for tears.
 As we drove to Vilas, we passed countless U.S. Army hummers, Red Cross supply trucks, Blue Ridge Electric trucks, food trucks, and large trailers hauling excavators and Bobcats.